zhenyushi/vrui_mdf/README.md

 Follow the instruction on the website above to install, may need to use "sudo" to bash the script<br />

+### Gcc:
+To switch between different versions(may not be necessary for this repository):

+	$ sudo update-alternatives --config gcc

 ### Turtlebot_Gazebo:

 Installation tutorial: <br />